Welcome to Nursery 2020 - 2021

 Cook and bake together

-If your child achieves something for the first time, wows you.
-Please ask a member of staff for an observation form.
+If your child achieves something for the first time and wows you, please ask a member of staff for an observation form.
 Parent observations are key in helping us create a full picture of your child which will help us to provide relevant and appropriate activities which will support your child's learning even further.

 Communication and Language